rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the multi-tenant Azure media <a href="http://azure.microsoft.com/overview/serverless-computing/" target="_blank">serverless</a> solution that is deployed at www.skymedia.tv

-As an example illustration, the screenshot below is an introductory <a href="http://azure.microsoft.com/services/media-services/" target="_blank">Azure Media Services</a> stream that is delivered into a multi-region <a href="http://azure.microsoft.com/services/app-service/web/" target="_blank">Azure App Service Web App</a> via <a href="http://azure.microsoft.com/services/media-services/media-player/" target="_blank">Azure Media Player</a> and <a href="http://azure.microsoft.com/services/cdn/" target="_blank">Azure Content Delivery Network</a> integration.
+As an example illustration, the screenshot below is an introductory <a href="http://azure.microsoft.com/services/media-services/" target="_blank">Azure Media Services</a> stream that is delivered to a multi-region <a href="http://azure.microsoft.com/services/app-service/web/" target="_blank">Azure App Service Web App</a> via <a href="http://azure.microsoft.com/services/media-services/media-player/" target="_blank">Azure Media Player</a> and <a href="http://azure.microsoft.com/services/cdn/" target="_blank">Azure Content Delivery Network</a> integration.
 Both on-demand and live video content can be adaptively streamed and globally viewed across a wide variety of modern devices and browsers.

 ![](https://skymedia.azureedge.net/docs/01.04-ApplicationIntroduction.png)